 The first of the spatial Ambienti was presented in Milan in 1949, in the Galleria d'Arte del Naviglio in via Manzoni.

 The exhibition, which lasted only six days, had the title "Ambiente spaziale" [Spatial Environment].
 The viewers acceded to it through a corridor of dark drapes and, once inside, the hall was lighted by a Wood’s lamp and decorated by fluorescent hangings from the white ceiling.
 During the vernissage, a ballerina danced wearing the tutu in the room.

 "I think I did something very important ", Fontana wrote to Edelstein after the inauguration (…) "it wasn’t a works exhibition, I made in a halflit environment a single lighted element with an abstract and suggestive shape, in this way the controversy about space gets to the heart of its accomplishment”.

-Curated by Marina Pugliese, art historian, Barbara Ferriani, restorer, and Vicente Todolì, Artistic Director of Pirelli HangarBicocca, the exhibition “Ambienti-Environments” reconstructs and presents for the first time to the public 9 spatial Environments and 2 environmental interventions carried out by Fontana between 1949 and 1968 for galleries, Italian and International museums.
+Curated by Marina Pugliese, art historian, Barbara Ferriani, restorer, and Vicente Todolì, Artistic Director of Pirelli HangarBicocca, the exhibition “Ambienti-Environments” reconstructed and presented for the first time to the public 9 spatial Environments and 2 environmental interventions carried out by Fontana between 1949 and 1968 for galleries, Italian and International museums.

-The spatial Environments represent a feature of the artist’s work little known to this day and, also as a result of their ephemeral nature, the works’ reconstruction has been the result of a meticulous research and documentation work conducted by the curators in collaboration with Fondazione Lucio Fontana.
-The result is an unusual installation which for the first time presents to the contemporary public the experimental visions, enigmatic and definitely up to date of this great master of the 20th century.
+The spatial Environments represented a feature of the artist’s work little known to this day and, also as a result of their ephemeral nature, the works’ reconstruction had been the result of a meticulous research and documentation work conducted by the curators in collaboration with Fondazione Lucio Fontana.
+The result has been an unusual installation which for the first time presented to the contemporary public the experimental visions, enigmatic and definitely up to date of this great master of the 20th century.